Knowledge Hub

 What does a 'Bring Your Own Device Policy’ cover?

 Whilst working from home offers your employees flexibility, allowing your staff to use their own devices for work comes with risks.
-If your sensitive company information is stored on your employees’ personal devices, your company data (and intellectual property) may be at a greater risk of loss or theft and may be more easily accessed if user passwords are weak or turned-off, or if encryption is not enabled.
+If your sensitive company information is stored on your employees’ personal devices, your company data (and intellectual property) may be at a greater risk of loss or theft and may be more easily accessed if user passwords are weak or turned off, or if encryption is not enabled.

-For instance, if an employee's device is shared with family members, and they accidentally click on a malicious link, this could potentially corrupt the device and any business files or other data on it – or result in it being accessed by an unauthorised third party.
+For instance, if an employee's device is shared with family members, and they accidentally click on a malicious link, this could potentially corrupt the device and any business files or other data on it, or result in it being accessed by an unauthorised third party.
 If an employee uses public Wi-Fi networks while travelling, they could expose their devices and the data on them.
 If they unintentionally leave a device containing sensitive company data or personal data on public transport or in another public place, your company data could be accessed by unauthorised third parties, threatening data security.
 As an employer, you need to remain vigilant so as to mitigate any risks.

 A well-crafted BYOD Policy provides your employees and other staff members, such as freelancers, with a structured framework and clear guidelines governing the use of their personal devices for work.
 It can provide your staff with flexibility whilst also ensuring that the security of your business's data is maintained.

 Whether incorporated into your company's Staff Handbook or issued as a standalone policy, your BYOD Policy should set out rules that safeguard your company information and data.
-This may include requiring strong passwords and security software to enhance device protection, restricting the storage of work data on personal devices, prohibiting the transfer of files or data to thumb drives and other portable data storage devices.
+This may include requiring strong passwords and security software to enhance device protection, restricting the storage of work data on personal devices, and prohibiting the transfer of files or data to thumb drives and other portable data storage devices.
 It may also be clear as to the basis on which your business is entitled to monitor your employees' devices while respecting their privacy rights.
-A BYOD policy can also establish protocols for handling lost or stolen devices to minimise the risk of data breaches, and the implementation of security features that enable devices to be wiped remotely.
+A BYOD policy can also establish protocols for handling lost or stolen devices to minimise the risk of data breaches, and implement security features that enable devices to be wiped remotely.

-However, the measures that you implement will need to take account of data protection and human rights laws in relation to your employees.
+However, the measures that you implement will need to take into account data protection and human rights laws in relation to your employees.
 Under these laws, your employees have rights relating to the processing of their personal data and the right to a reasonable expectation of privacy.

 When drafting your firm's BYOD Policy, you should consider the following questions: